7 Easy Restorative Yoga Poses For Nurses

 Child’s Pose

-Health benefits of Child’s Pose for nurses:
+Health Benefits of Child’s Pose For Nurses:

 • Releases tension in the back, shoulders, and chest